Roses: the best varieties and how to grow them

 Useful resources

-- Discover our advice sheets on the cultivation and care of roses: Roses – How to plant them, Taking cuttings of roses – When and how, Pruning roses and When to prune roses?, Fertiliser for roses, Help, there are spots on my roses!, When and how to prune a standard or weeping rose?, Why are roses grafted?, What is a rootstock and which one to choose?; Plant galls: what are they?, Planting a rose in a very cold climate, How to remove an old rose?, How to rejuvenate an old climbing rose?; 8 misconceptions about roses, Help: my rose is suffering from drought; Our secrets for flourishing potted roses!; The best mulches for roses: choosing and applying the right mulch; Rose suckers: why and how to eliminate them?
+- Discover our advice sheets on the cultivation and care of roses: Roses – How to plant them, Taking cuttings of roses – When and how, Pruning roses and When to prune roses?, Fertiliser for roses, Help, there are spots on my roses!, When and how to prune a standard or weeping rose?, Why are roses grafted?, What is a rootstock and which one should you choose?; Plant galls: what are they?, Planting a rose in a very cold climate, How to remove an old rose?, How to rejuvenate an old climbing rose?; 8 misconceptions about roses, Help: my rose is suffering from drought; Our secrets for flourishing potted roses!; The best mulches for roses: choosing and applying the right mulch; Rose suckers: why and how to remove them?

 - Discover all our tips for choosing a climbing rose for container growing, successfully growing climbing roses in pots, Banks Rose: Successfully growing it and Banks Roses: discover these exuberant liana roses!